-(d) Delay in payment
+(c) Delay in payment

-Noteholders or Couponholders will not be entitled to any interest or other payment for any delay after the due date in receiving the amount due (i) as a result of the due date not being a business day, or (ii) if the Noteholder or Couponholders is late in surrendering the relevant Note or Coupon (where such surrender is required pursuant to these Conditions as a precondition to any payment).
+Noteholders will not be entitled to any interest or other payment for any delay after the due date in receiving the amount due as a result of the due date not being a business day.

-(e) Business Days
+(d) Business Days

-In this Condition, "business day" means a day (other than a Saturday or Sunday) which is a TARGET Business Day and in the case of presentation or surrender of a Note or a Coupon, on which commercial banks and foreign exchange markets are open for business in the place of the specified office of the relevant Paying Agent, to whom the relevant Note or Coupon is presented or surrendered.
+In this Condition, "business day" means a day (other than a Saturday or Sunday) which is a TARGET Business Day, on which commercial banks and foreign exchange markets are open for business in the place of the specified office of the Paying Agents.

-(f) Paying Agents, etc.
+(e) Paying Agents